chobble-mirror/esp32-web-form-trigger/README.md

 # ESP32 Web Form Trigger

-A Ruby on Rails application for collecting contact form submissions and triggering credits on arcade machines.
+A Ruby on Rails application for collecting web form submissions and triggering ESP32 pins.

 ## Overview

 This application allows you to:

-1. Create customizable contact forms
+1. Create customizable web forms
-2. Associate forms with specific devices (arcade machines)
+2. Associate forms with specific ESP32 devices
 3. Collect user information through form submissions
 4. Email submissions to designated contacts
-5. Provide an API for devices to check and claim credits
+5. Provide an API for devices to check and trigger pins

 ## Models